It is essential to provide a solid and level base for "ANY

 As mentioned above, decide where to position the shed in an

-easy access to all sides.
-Using pegs and string to mark out the base
+for easy access to all sides.
+Using pegs and string to mark

-the same area as the building’s floor.
-Finally, measure the
+out the base the same area as the building’s floor.
+Finally,

 Step 2: